Current Situation

 On October 3, 2022, Public Service Company of New Mexico (PNM) filed its third application for smart meters with the New Mexico Public Regulation Commission (NMPRC).
 In 2016-2017, NMUS helped to defeat PNM’s first application for smart meters.
 In 2020, NMUS helped to defeat PNM’s application for a trial deployment of smart meters.

-PNM’s third application for smart meters, Cast No. 22-00058-UT, is presently pending before the NMPRC.
-Unlike in the previous two smart meter cases, the new Hearing Examiner has prohibited NMUS from presenting evidence of harm to health or environment.
+PNM’s third application for smart meters, Cast No. 22-00058-UT, was approved by the NMPRC on October 17, 2024.
+Unlike in the previous two smart meter cases, the new Hearing Examiner prohibited NMUS from presenting evidence of harm to health or environment.

 NMPRC Proceedings